datahub-project/datahub/docs/rfc/active/access-control/access-control.md

 **Asks**

 - Model metadata "domains" (ie. resource scopes, namespaces) using DataHub
-- Define roles that are scoped to a particular domain
+- Define access policies that are scoped to a particular domain
 - Ability to define policies against DataHub resources at the following granularities:
     - individual resource (primary key based)
     - resource type (eg. all 'datasets')
     - action (eg. VIEW, UPDATE)
     which can be associated with requests against DataHub backend via mapping from resolved Actor information (principal / username, groups, etc).
-    Resources can include entities, their aspects, roles, policies, etc.
+    Resources can include entities, their aspects, access policies, etc.
 - Ability to compose & reuse groups of access policies.
 - Support for integrating with Active Directory (users, groups, and mappings to access policies)